-The Great Bush narrow gauge railway • Miniature passenger carrying railway • Traction engine trailer rides • Light refreshments • Organ museum • Working exhibits • Free bus service • The Shepherds Rest, real ale hut • Veteran, vintage and classic cars • Motorcycles • Buses • Military • Traction engines • Steam rollers • Tractors • Fair organs • Stationary engines • Historic commercials • Road making demonstration • Steam driven saw bench
+The Great Bush narrow gauge railway • Miniature passenger carrying railway • Traction engine trailer rides • Light refreshments • Organ museum • Working exhibits • Free bus service • Harveys real ale & Bar • Veteran, vintage and classic cars • Motorcycles • Buses • Military • Traction engines • Steam rollers • Tractors • Fair organs • Stationary engines • Historic commercials • Road making demonstration

 Set in spacious grounds.
 The image shows the Rally.
 Our busiest event.
 The ground is undulating, please wear sensible footwear.

 There is plenty of parking in our parking field.
 We also have disabled parking close to the entrance and pay desk.

 Service runs all day.